ITHACA/ELMIRA carpet cleaners

 It may be surprising to see the words 'contemporary' and 'collectible' in the same sentence with 'oriental rugs!'
-Today, it seems sub-standard weaving from many different countries, featuring cheap reproductions of popular designs using synthetic dyes are flooding the market.
-It is good to know consumers wishing to purchase oriental rugs do have viable options for excellent quality contemporary and collectible rugs.
+Today, it seems that sub-standard weaving from many different countries, featuring cheap reproductions of popular designs using synthetic dyes, are flooding the market.
+It is good to know that consumers wishing to purchase oriental rugs do have viable options for excellent quality contemporary and collectible rugs.

-There are several examples of weaving enterprises in operation today that are indeed producing both contemporary and collectible rugs.
+There are several examples of weaving enterprises, most in operation today, that are indeed producing both contemporary and collectible rugs.
 A few are mentioned below:

-This Turkish enterprise stands for Natural Dye Research and Development Project which was established in 1981 in Northwestern Turkey through the research and efforts of German chemist and rug scholar, Dr. Harold Bohmer.
-The rugs are woven with natural, vibrant vegetable dye methods and are not ever treated with any chemical or aging treatment.
-Although they use traditional designs, the weaver is the one who chooses the combination of motifs and colors.
+The Dobag Project (Dogal Boya Arsatirm ve Gelistirn Projesi) was a Turkish enterprise which stands for the Natural Dye Research and Development Project, established in 1981 in Northwestern Turkey through the research and efforts of German chemist and rug scholar, Dr. Harold Bohmer.
+The rugs were woven with natural, vibrant vegetable dye methods and were never treated with any chemical or aging treatment.
+Although they used traditional designs, the weaver was the one who chose the combination of motifs and colors.

 In the late 1980s, American-educated Kesang Tashi, along with his partner, George Doubleday, started rug manufacturing in Lhasa, Tibet in order to revitalize the Tibetan rug industry in its own homeland (after weavers were forced to find refuge in Nepal during the Chinese takeover of Tibet in 1959).

-The production was called INNERASIA TRADING.
+The production is called INNERASIA TRADING.
 The Tibetan wool for these rugs is hand-spun and colored with both natural and high-quality Swiss synthetic dyes.

 Cambridge, Massachusetts-based Chris Walter, helped in part by an organization called Cultural Survival, along with Jora Agha, a Turkoman from northern Afghanistan, saw the need for an Afghan project similar to DOBAG.
 These men worked with the Turkoman weavers who were Afghan refugees in Pakistan.